Finn-Land/IoTCourseMP/Finn/Reflections/reflection04/README.md

 # Reflection 04

 ## Lecture reflection
 The lecture today was about using node-red.
-I have a lot of experience with
+I have a lot of experience with node-red before this day.

 ## Lab reflection
 For this lab the idea was to create the following tasks: